Pimping and pandering are being charged all over the place on the infamous Sepulveda Boulevard in San Fernando Valley, California.

-What the Related California Crimes?
+What are the Related California Crimes?

-As noted, pimping and pandering are a straight felony crime under California law that carries a maximum penalty of 6 years in state prison plus fines and fees.
+As noted, pimping and pandering are straight felony crime under California law that carries a maximum penalty of 6 years in state prison plus fines and fees.

 These charges can't be reduced to a misdemeanor.
 If the victim is a minor under 18 years old, the punishment increases to 8 years in prison.